 Eucalyptus leaves – for stimulating your brain and bringing clarity to your visions

-You can even add a nice tray with your favorite book, a nice glass of wine.
+You can even diffuse some essential oil nearby, add a nice tray with your favorite book, a nice glass of wine or cup of tea and play your favorite song.
 Don’t be afraid to get creative.
 Add things that make you happy to this relaxing bath ritual!

 3. Give Your Face Some Daily Love